berkeley-cdss/extensions/GETTING_STARTED.md

 **Configuring Roster**

-There isn't much you need to do to configure the roster!
-If you want to add your students here ahead of time, feel free to add a list of names, emails, and SID's.
-If you don't, students will be added "on-demand" (e.g. when a student submits an extension request).
-If a student submits several requests, their roster record will be updated in-place.
+The **Spreadsheet/Roster** tab can hold your entire roster or be configured "on-demand" (when a student submits an extension request).
+If a student submits several requests, their roster record will be updated in-place; no new roster record will be created.

-The `name` and `sid` columns are optional - feel free to delete them if you don't need them.
-The `notes` column is for your own use.
+If you'd like to add student emails (and optionally DSP status), feel free to.
+The `notes` column on this sheet is for your own use.

 **Configuring Assignments**

-9. On the **Spreadsheet/Assignments** tab:
+9. On the **Spreadsheet/Assignments** tab set up a row for each assignment:
+   - Enter the assignment name
-   - Each assignment should have a unique Assignment ID.
+   - Choose a unique assignment ID
-   - Set a due date in YYYY-MM-DD format for each assignment, and a partner status (either "Yes" or "No").
+   - Set a due date in YYYY-MM-DD format
+   - Set the partner status (either "Yes" or "No")
+   - Add a link to the Gradescope assignment if it has been created and you would like to use Flextensions to automatically input extensions to Gradescope.
+The link format should be like: https://www.gradescope.com/courses/COURSE_ID/assignments/ASSIGNMENT_ID/extensions.
+You can find the unique link for each assignment by clicking the "Extensions" tab on the left sidebar when you're viewing an assignment on Gradescope.

-10. On the **Spreadsheet/Roster** tab:
+10. Ensure the following on the **Spreadsheet/Roster** tab:

-    - Each assignment should have a single column.
+    - Each assignment has a single column
-    - The column headers should match the assignment ID's in the **Assignments** tab.
+    - The column headers match the unique assignment ID's in the **Spreadsheet/Assignments** tab

-11. On the **Form**:
-    - Update the assignment options to match the names in the **Assignments** tab.
+11. On the **Google Form**, update the assignment options to match the names in the **Spreadsheet/Assignments** tab.

 **Configuring Form Questions**